 Journal of Appalachian Studies

-The Journal of Appalachian Studies is a refereed, multidisciplinary journal published on behalf of the Appalachian Studies Association (ASA) with support from Marshall University.
+The Journal of Appalachian Studies (JAS) is a refereed, multidisciplinary journal published on behalf of the Appalachian Studies Association (ASA) with support from Marshall University.
 It is the official journal of the ASA, a multi-disciplinary organization for scholars, teachers, activists, and others whose work focuses on the Appalachian region.
 The Journal of Appalachian Studies supersedes earlier publications of the ASA, including Proceedings of the Annual Appalachian Studies Conference and the Journal of the Appalachian Studies Association.
 The journal publishes articles of interest to scholars pertaining to Appalachia, especially but not limited to culture, ethnographic research, health, literature, land use, and indigenous groups.

 Academic Search Alumni Edition, Academic Search Complete, Academic Search Elite, Academic Search Premier, Academic Search: Main Edition, Advanced Placement Source, Biography Index: Past and Present, Current Abstracts, EBSCOhost, Education Abstracts, Education Full Text, Education Index (Online), Education Research Complete, Education Research Index, Education Source, Energy & Power Source, ERIC, JSTOR (full text available), Mainfile, MLA International Bibliography, OmniFile Full Text Mega, OmniFile Full Text Select, Poetry and Short Story Reference Center, RILM Abstracts of Music Literature, Social Sciences Abstracts, Social Sciences Full Text, Social Services Abstracts, SocINDEX, SocINDEX Full Text, Sociological Abstracts, TOC Premier, Worldwide Political Science Abstracts